PeeperLab/CopywriteR/README.md

 #### Mm10
 We have come to realise that there was an bug in CopyhelpeR version 1.0.0 which leads to an error when creating mm10 helper files using the preCopywriteR function.
-Please update to version 1.0.1 available at [GitHub](https://github.com/PeeperLab/CopyhelpeR/releases) or via [bioconductor](http://bioconductor.org/packages/release/data/experiment/html/CopyhelpeR.html) (available with the next build).
+If you need to use CopywriteR for mm10-based sequence data, please update to version 1.0.1 available at [GitHub](https://github.com/PeeperLab/CopyhelpeR/releases) or via [bioconductor](http://bioconductor.org/packages/release/data/experiment/html/CopyhelpeR.html) (available with the next build).